apache/arrow/docs/source/format/DissociatedIPC.rst

 stream if that message has a body (i.e. a Record Batch or Dictionary message).
 The :term:`tag <Tag>` for each message should be structured as follows:

-* The *least significant* 4-bytes (bits 0 - 31) of the tag should be the 32-bit, little-endian sequence
+* The *least significant* 4-bytes (bits 0 - 31) of the tag should be the unsigned 32-bit, little-endian sequence
   number of the message.
 * The *most significant* byte (bits 56 - 63) of the tag indicates the message body **type** as an 8-bit unsigned integer.
 Currently only two message types are specified, but more can be added as